Cleaning Brush: What Is It? How Is It Made? Types & Uses

 Chapter 1: What are Brushes?

-A brush is a tool featuring bristles made from materials such as hair, wire, metal, synthetic fibers, or various natural substances, all mounted on a handle made of wood, plastic, wire, or metal.
-Some brushes are designed to be attached to power tools for heavy-duty tasks like paint removal or metal smoothing.
+A cleaning brush is a tool composed of bristles made from diverse materials like hair, wire, metal, or synthetic fibers, all attached to a handle usually made of wood, plastic, or metal.
+There are specific brushes designed to connect to power tools for heavier tasks such as paint stripping or metal finishing.

 Chapter 2: How Brushes are Made?